moniquemurphy/personalblogposts/cookietutorial.md

 		super().baking_announcement()
 		print("Happy St. Patrick's Day!")
 ```

 See how this only explicitly writes out the parts you want to _change_?
-Imaging that everything from `Cookie` is still available to you, but it's just **invisible** now.
+Imagine that everything from `Cookie` is still available to you, but it's just **invisible** now.
 To see through the invisibility shield, you have to go to the parent (which, again, you can do by Ctrl + clicking in PyCharm).

 ---
 #### A Special Note